ramisrafay/NCM-Inference-Methods/README.md

 This is companion code for the manuscript "How to quantify immigration from community abundance data using the Neutral Community Model", by Ramis Rafay, Eric Jones, David Sivak, and Jane Fowler.

 # Steady state simulations and functions for inferring immigration rates
 Code for fitting the neutral community models to abundance/sequence datasets and inferring immigration rates are available as R scripts.
-Running "Paper_simulations_figures.R" reproduces figures 1-4 in the main manuscript.
+Running "Paper_simulations_figures.R" reproduces figures 1-5 in the main manuscript (Ensure that "Function_definitions.R" is also present in your working directory).

+To fit the three inference methods to sequence or abundance data,

+R code written by Ramis Rafay (ramisrafay@gmail.com) -- email if you have any questions.

 # Dynamic simulations
 The file dynamic_NCM_simulations_cleaned_EJ.py contains python code (version 3.13.5) to perform dynamic simulations of the Neutral Community Model (NCM).